nsys-code/nsys-scripts/nsys/README.md

     -b, --nsys-basedir DIR   Nsys Platform installation directory (e.g. /opt/nsys) -h, --nsys-home DIR      Nsys Platform home directory for application data (e.g. /var/nsys/application-data)
-        --reinstall          Uninstall current version of Nsys Platform, then continue with installation of latest version.
+        --reinstall          Uninstall the current version of Nsys Platform, then continue with the installation of the latest version.
+Backup of the previous installation
-                             Backup of previous installation is available in folder $NSYS_BASEDIR/.backup
+                             is available in folder $NSYS_BASEDIR/.backup
         --force-download     Download latest version of the bundle everytime --cfg-daemon-srv     Configure Nsys Daemon to run as service --cfg-portal-srv     Configure Nsys Portal to run as service